Nonsyndromic deafness: Diagnosis

+In some cases, other methods may be conducted, including imaging techniques such as CT or MRI, to examine the structures of the inner ear and identify any abnormalities in the cochlea or auditory nerve.
+Screening blood tests for metabolic conditions or infections that could contribute to hearing loss may also be recommended.

 Treatment

-Treatment is supportive and consists of management of manifestations.
-Use of hearing aids and/or cochlear implant, suitable educational programs can be offered.
+Treatment is supportive and consists of management of- manifestations.
+Use of hearing aids and/or cochlear implants, suitable educational programs can be offered.
 Periodic surveillance is also important.

 Epidemiology

 About 1 in 1,000 children in the United States is born with profound deafness.
 By age 9, about 3 in 1,000 children have hearing loss that affects the activities of daily living.
 More than half of these cases are caused by genetic factors.
 Most cases of genetic deafness (70% to 80%) are nonsyndromic; the remaining cases are caused by specific genetic syndromes.
 In adults, the chance of developing hearing loss increases with age; hearing loss affects half of all people older than 80 years.